caligrafy/caligrafy-quill/README.md

 **If you don't have a local PHP server with composer:**

-+ Caligrafer provides you with a plug-and-play LAMP server that you can run locally without any hassle

-+ Run the following code in from the Caligrafy root folder to start the Caligrafy server
++ Pull the code from github (You can either clone the repo or download the zip file)

-    ```bash

-    php caligrafer.php server start

-    #or

-    .bin/caligrafer server start

-    ```

-+ The server now monitors all changes on the application server side, that is any changes made inside the `application` folder only

-+  Replace `start` with `stop` to stop the server at any point
++ Go to the downloaded repo and create a .env file by copying the example `cp .env.example .env`.
+You should be working with the `.env` file for defining environment variables beyond this point

++ If the `application` folder does not exit.
+Initialize it by running the following in the terminal `cp -r framework/settings/application ./application`

++ Run `docker-compose up -d prod-box`
+    * This command does not need any dependencies on your local system, all you need is docker and the files.

-+ Once started, you can access the website locally via `http://localhost:8080`
+    * Once started, you can access the website locally via `http://localhost:8080`

++ **Note:** You need to run the above command everytime, you make change in your code

 **Database provided in Docker**